MaxO02/Pong_KI/README.md

 To create this game, we made use of the [pygame](https://www.pygame.org/wiki/GettingStarted) repository.

 Currently we are 20 days after kickoff of our project and already have accomplished a lot of our planned stuff.
 Right now there are no bugs whatsoever that we know about.
 The only thing that remains to do is to add all the fancy extras we wished for.
 If you can find any kind of bug in our code, please open a new issue and describe it.
-Also if there is an extra you've always wanted in a pong clone, you can open a pull request and suggest your feature.
+Also if there is an extra you've always wanted in a pong clone, you can open an issue and suggest your feature.